axisgroup/design-process/3-Diverge/README.md

 possible we are given reason to be more confident in the options we do move forward with because we have explored so many alternatives.

-* Have a mindset of "Yes" and constantly ask �How might we?�
+* Have a mindset of "Yes" and constantly ask “How might we?”

 ###### Inputs/Prerequisites: